By Alex Ross

 Even while Noguchi adapted certain formal narrative techniques from past artistic traditions, his interpretation of the themes and concerns that are at the center of the mural’s composition was critically informed by many of the revolutionary ideas circulating in contemporary artistic and intellectual circles in Europe during the first decades of the twentieth century.
 For many members of the European intelligentsia, the scale of the destruction during World War I and the enormous dislocations that followed had signified a definitive break in the traditional course of human history.
 This was reflected in the radical ideas, art, and literature of a series of avant-garde artistic movements that arose during the interwar period.
 These included the jarring formal abstractions of Cubism, the deliberate irrationality of Dadaism, and the introspective explorations of Surrealism.
 While each of these artistic movements was a distinct manifestation, they all shared a conscious rejection of traditional artistic norms in their search for an appropriate artistic response to the dehumanizing effects of the modern industrial age.

 Noguchi’s interest in the formal, stylistic, and theoretical innovations of early-twentieth-century modernism is visible throughout the composition of History Mexico.
 His choice to portray this moment in history in 1935–36 as a series of scenes from the past, the present, and a theoretical future suggests the fracturing of time and perspective that is so central to Cubist art.
-In the same way that Cubism attempted to depict the experience of a three-dimensional object as it might be observed by the viewer as they move through space, Noguchi attempted to portray a specific period in history by unfolding multiple perspectives of a transient experience over the flat walls of the Mercado.
+In the same way that Cubism attempted to depict the experience of a three-dimensional object as it might be observed by viewers as they move through space, Noguchi attempted to portray a specific period in history by unfolding multiple perspectives of a transient experience over the flat walls of the Mercado.

 The ideas and formal experimentation of Dadaism were also significant influences on the development of the mural’s composition.
 The way that Noguchi juxtaposed groupings of motifs and symbols on the walls of the mural suggests the influence of Dadaist collages.
 Many of the chaotic scenes in the opening panels of the mural, for instance, especially the vignette depicting the violent death of the Capitalist, evoke the exaggerated gestures of Dadaist art and its embrace of anarchy as a means of representing the absurdity and impersonal cruelty of the modern age.

 Surrealism’s explorations of the landscape of the human psyche appear to have had an especially profound influence on History Mexico’s composition and thematic agenda.
 A central belief of Surrealist ideology was in the power of dreams and the unconscious mind to reveal and explain the deeper significance of our daily experiences in the so-called rational world.
 Noguchi’s professedly subjective interpretation of the unfolding course of modern human history suggests an examination of the artist’s own psychological experience of this period in Mexican and world history.
-His later explanation of History Mexico’s subject as being a depiction of ‘history as I saw it at that time, from Mexico”50 offers the mural’s composition as a stream of images that had appeared spontaneously in his semiconscious mind and then flowed uninterruptedly onto the walls of the Mercado.
+His later explanation of History Mexico’s subject as being a depiction of “history as I saw it at that time, from Mexico”50 offers the mural’s composition as a stream of images that had appeared spontaneously in his semiconscious mind and then flowed uninterruptedly onto the walls of the Mercado.

 While the mural features certain superficial references to the culture and recent history of mid-1930s Mexico, Noguchi’s inclusion of scenes drawn from contemporary international news media is revealing of his own deep sense of unease and anxiety about the devolving global political and economic situation of the late interwar years.
 The first panels of the mural depict the kind of nightmarish scenes of systemic violence and oppression that often appeared in the novels of such Surrealist writers as Franz Kafka (1883–1924).
 These images are contrasted with the final scenes of the mural, which evoke a vision of a utopian future as might materialize in a particularly vivid dream.
 History Mexico, like the work of many Surrealist artists, may therefore also be read as a portrait of Noguchi’s own mental and emotional state in which his fears and anxieties about this period in history inhabit the same dreamscape as his hopes for the future and the improvement of the human condition.

 This interpretation of History Mexico as a glimpse into the artist’s personal worldview during the mid-1930s is particularly poignant in that Noguchi seems to have continually reassessed the mural’s message throughout his long life and career.
 In the interview he gave while standing in front of the mural in 1978, Noguchi acknowledged resignedly that socialism had failed to achieve the future as predicted in final scenes of the mural.
 More than forty years after finishing the mural, he noted that many of its central concerns about the modern human condition were still relevant and pressing.
-Reflecting on the mural’s themes against the backdrop of the late 1970s, Noguchi observed, “you might say, that the situation isn’t too different today, . . . we still see the same forces, . . . contending.”51
+Reflecting on the mural’s themes against the backdrop of the late 1970s, Noguchi observed, “You might say, that the situation isn’t too different today, . . . we still see the same forces, . . . contending.”51

 Today, History Mexico is increasingly appreciated as an enormously complex and ambitious work of art.
-It is not only a tour de force in sculpture, but also a deeply personal statement created by a singular artistic mind during a relatively brief interlude in his life and artistic career.
+It is not only a tour de force of sculpture, but also a deeply personal statement created by a singular artistic mind during a relatively brief interlude in his life and artistic career.
 While this mural is closely identified with a particular moment in Mexican art history, Noguchi’s skillful handling of the themes and symbols of Mexican muralism within the context of his own artistic agenda created a synthesis that connected local preoccupations with an exploration of more universal concerns about the human condition in the modern age.
 The renewed attention History Mexico has recently received is long overdue and will continue to play a vital role in the preservation of Noguchi’s remarkable sculpted mural, installed into and onto the walls of a modest workers’ market in downtown Mexico City.

 Alex Ross is Managing Editor of The Isamu Noguchi Catalogue Raisonné.